 - Once you have around 50 followers made up of people you know, look for professionals you want to connect with.
 You will want to find people who work for companies close to you.
 Learn how to do searches on Linkedin.
 Spend at least 2 hours playing around with the searches until you know how to find what you’re looking for.
 (This will eventually save you time and money!)

-- Post information that shows how mature and serious you are about your progress and finding opportunity.
+- Post information that shows how mature and serious you are about your progress and finding opportunities.
 Use the same Twitter advice for communicating with this valuable audience.
 Impress them!

 How to use Facebook